Got an Ohio Gold license plate? You’re going to have to replace it soon

-CLEVELAND (WJW) — Replacement is a necessary part of life, as is the case with the Ohio Gold license plates, the Ohio Department of Public Safety (ODPS) reports.
+CLEVELAND (WJW) — Replacement is a necessary part of life, as is the case with the Ohio Gold license plates, the Ohio Department of Public Safety reported.

 Over the years, law enforcement agencies have also reportedly made complaints about how tough it is to read these plates because of wear and tear.